teleoflexuous/Noise-Stimulant/README.md

 #### If you don't know what you're doing:

 1. Top right corner of this page, click green button <>Code and download ZIP
-2. Run StimulantNoise.

-If that fails:

-3. Open dist/StimulantNoise and run StimulantNoise.exe that's in there.
+2. Everything you want is in StimulantNoise folder.
+Run exe that exists there.

 If your system screams about it logging your keyboard, that's because it does.
 You have to let it do so, it's a core function.
 Program is open sourced in part in order to assure you of it's safety.

-Keep in mind, if you're running StimulantNoise.exe (as opposed to a Python instruction below), presets and default sounds are located in dist/StimulantNoise folder.

 #### If you know what you're doing
 StimulantNoise.py would be the file you want to start with, and you can delete build and dist folders.